-- 7.5.2.1 Only managers or supervisors may assign mandatory overtime. - 7.5.2.2 Mandatory overtime shall be assigned in not less than half hour increments, minimum one half hour. - 7.5.2.3 If four (4) or more hours are assigned, the employee will be offered his/her next shift off. - 7.5.2.4 Mandatory overtime shall only be assigned to on-duty personnel; there shall be no mandatory call outs. - 7.5.2.5 A mandatory overtime assignment roster will be compiled by reverse order of service dates. - 7.5.2.6 There will be a mandatory assignment roster maintained by reverse order of service dates. - 7.5.2.7 The mandatory assignment roster will be made available to all dispatch employees. - 7.5.2.8 When an employee accrues four (4) or more hours of mandatory overtime his/her name will be moved to the bottom of the roster.
+- 7.5.2.1 Only managers or supervisors may assign mandatory overtime. - 7.5.2.2 Mandatory overtime shall be assigned in not less than half hour increments, minimum one half hour. - 7.5.2.3 If any combination of regular hours, overtime hours, and mandatory hours results in a 16 hour shift, the employee will be offered their next shift off. - 7.5.2.4 Mandatory overtime shall only be assigned to on-duty personnel; there shall be no mandatory call outs.

-- 7.5.2.9 No employee shall work any combination of overtime hours and/or regularly scheduled hours in excess of sixteen (16) consecutive hours. - 7.5.2.10 Mandatory overtime is distinguished from required overtime sign-up in that required overtime sign-up affects all personnel and involves advance sign-up for additional full work shifts, while mandatory overtime involves the holdover or assignment of on-duty personnel.
+- 7.5.2.5 A mandatory overtime assignment roster will be compiled by reverse order of service dates. - 7.5.2.6 There will be a mandatory assignment roster maintained by reverse order of service dates. - 7.5.2.7 The mandatory assignment roster will be made available to all dispatch employees. - 7.5.2.8 When an employee accrues four (4) or more hours of mandatory overtime their name will be moved to the bottom of the roster. - 7.5.2.9 No employee shall work any combination of overtime hours and/or regularly scheduled hours in excess of sixteen (16) consecutive hours. - 7.5.2.10 Mandatory overtime is distinguished from built-in overtime and required overtime sign-up in that built-in overtime and required overtime sign-up affect all personnel and involves advance sign-up or assignment of additional full work shifts, while mandatory overtime involves the holdover or assignment of on-duty personnel.